karagozemin/ZYRION/README.md

   <img src="zyrion/zyrion/logo.png" alt="ZYRION Logo" width="220" />
 </div>

-# ZYRION – Mock Linera Prediction Markets
+# ZYRION – Linera Prediction Markets

 Zyrion is a playground for building prediction-market UX on top of Linera-style microchains.
 It currently runs entirely in **mock mode**, so you can deploy it to Vercel/Netlify and let anyone try the flows without installing a wallet.